 - 12.28 Daily routines of residents shall provide for appropriate personal care, privacy, hygiene, and grooming commensurate with age, gender, and cultural heritage.
-All necessary toiletry items and supplies, such as and not limited to, soap, shampoo, hair brushes, toothbrushes and paste, deodorant, lotion, and bath towels, shall be provided.
+All necessary toiletry items and supplies, such as and not limited to, soap, shampoo, hair brushes, toothbrushes and paste, deodorant, lotion, and bath towels, shall be provided. - a.

-a.
 Cameras should not be used in a manner that violates privacy of youth.
 Cameras in bedrooms and bathrooms are prohibited - 12.29 CCI staffing standards are based on the assumption that children placed are age 12 years or older.
 If providers accept children under the age of 12, an assessment of how staffing will or will not be adjusted must be documented and based on each child's individual needs at admission.
 Documentation must be maintained in the child's record. - 12.30 Providers must have and implement a policy regarding the safe guarding of vehicle keys. - 12.31 CCI providers must follow RCCL rules regarding separate sleeping areas for male and female residents.
-However, males and females of any age may not share a room. - 12.32 For Child Care Worker new hires, providers must request references regarding previous employment with other CCIs and/or other employers where the applicant had a child caring role. - 12.33 New buildings will be accessible to people with disabilities and reasonable accommodations should be made in older buildings. - 12.34 Providers will ensure that fire drills are held and documented at least twice a year. - 12.35 If a CCI suspects or is notified that a staff member may have violated a safety, behavior management, quality of care, well-being or other such policy, the suspected violation must be reported to and screened by the CPS Centralized Intake Call Center.
-Whether or not the report is investigated by CPS, providers must complete a Policy Violation Assessment (PVA) related to the issue and develop a Corrective Action Plan (CAP) with the caregiver as appropriate following the policy outlined in DFCS Child Welfare Policy Manual Chapter 14.22.
-Care should be taken to avoid interfering with any related CPS and/or law enforcement investigations.
-For violations that the Office of Provider Management becomes aware of, providers will be notified via a GA+SCORE generated e-mail of the need to complete a PVA.
-Completed PVAs must be uploaded into GA SCORE by the provider within 8 days of receiving the CPS notification.
-OPM will in turn review the PVA and provide feedback to the provider within 10 days.
-Any required CAPs must be uploaded into the Corrective Action tab in GA+SCORE within 3 days of notification.
-Appeals to OPM's PVA determinations should be directed to the OPM Director by the provider within 10 days of notification.
-The OPM Director will review the appeal and reply to the provider within 15 days.
+However, males and females of any age may not share a room. - 12.32 For Child Care Worker new hires, providers must request references regarding previous employment with other CCIs and/or other employers where the applicant had a child caring role.
+CCIs must ensure that prospective Child Care Workers are drug screened initially, randomly, and as warranted, per DFCS Child Welfare Policy Manual Chapter 14.1 & 19.25 using a qualified drug testing laboratory. - 12.33 New buildings will be accessible to people with disabilities and reasonable accommodations should be made in older buildings. - 12.34 Providers will ensure that fire drills are held and documented at least twice a year. - 12.35 If a CCI suspects or is notified that a staff member may have violated a safety, behavior management, quality of care, well-being or other such policy, the suspected violation must be reported to and screened by the CPS Centralized Intake Call Center.
+Whether or not the report is investigated by CPS, providers must complete a Policy Violation Assessment (PVA) related to the issue and develop a Corrective Action Plan